 How to write a branding brief for a designer

-It’s important for your designer to fully understand your business inside and out before going into the development stage of the project.
-We always advise looking into doing a Sprint workshop before starting.
-But if you haven’t got the budget or the time to do this, then fill out something like the below.
+It’s important for your designer to fully understand your business inside and out before going into the development stage of a project.
+We advise looking into doing a Sprint workshop before starting.
+But if you haven’t got the budget or the time to do this, then take a look at our points below and consider every one when briefing your next branding project.

-This is quite obvious, the design wouldn’t know your company name at this stage.
-Unless you would like the designer to come up with a name for you, but this usually extra within the quotation.
+This is quite obvious, the designer wouldn’t know your company name at this stage.
+Unless you would like the designer to come up with a name for you, but this would be charged as an extra within the quotation.

-Depending on the company brand, within our design studio, we like to develop brands based around meaningful stories.
-We like to know the reasons why you set up your business, it gives a creative vision for a designer to work from.
+Within Create8, we like to develop brands around meaningful stories.
+Knowing the reasons you set up your business gives a creative vision for a designer to work from.
+What’s your passion, your background, your dreams for the future.
+We want your brand to be as inspiring as you see it.

-Describe the type of products or servers you sell, give an indication on the size of your company and what your products actually do, this can sometimes give inspiration to which route the logo designer will go down.
+Describe the type of products or services you will sell.
+Give an indication on the size of your company and what your products actually do, this can inspire the route our branding team will go down.

-This is great for the designer to get their research phase in, if they know your industry they can look at other companies in your sector to see what works well and what doesn’t.
+This is great for us to start our research phase.
+Once we know your industry, we can look at other companies in your sector to see what works well and what doesn’t.
+You can also advise us on what competitors you definitely like and don’t like.
+You’ll want to stand out amongst the crowd so let’s take a look at the competition.

-The best way to do this is on a scale of 1-5 on how you would rate your brands personality.
-This again gives the logo designer a good understanding of what you’re thinking about your brands’ personality.
+On a scale of 0 to 5 how you would rate your brands personality.
+This would give us a good understanding of what you’re thinking about your brands’ personality.

 Mature – O O O O O – Youthful